Bram-Hub/Willow/DP_developer_guide.md

     <img width="943" alt="Screenshot 2023-04-26 at 2 16 45 PM" src="https://user-images.githubusercontent.com/55996087/234666728-048283bb-dae8-434d-8cc4-02352c5c09f0.png">

-14. **Extensive testing of reduction rules (`tests/reductionRules.test.ts`)**: After implementing the reduction rules listed above, we created a test suite that tests each one works as expected since these rules are crucial to the rest of the implentation of the DP method.
+14. **Extensive testing of reduction rules (`tests/reductionRules.test.ts`)**: After implementing the reduction rules listed above, we created a test suite that tests each one works as expected since these rules are crucial to the rest of the implementation of the DP method.
 This test suite can be run using the command `npm run test`, which runs all tests.

 16. **Updated tree node highlighting and labeling**: We simply applied the existing color scheme to the new DP functionality, with a couple language changes in the labels.
-As with Willow's truth tree method, when any statement is selected, there may be both red and green highlighting:
+As with Willow's truth tree method, when any statement is selected, there may be both green and red highlighting:

     1. *Statements highlighted in **green** indicate **antecedents*** of the currently selected node.
 Non-branch literals are labeled as "reduces from," and branch literals are labeled as "using."
     2. *Statements highlighted in **red** indicate those that **reduce*** from the currently selected node.
 There may be zero, one, or two nodes in any given decomposition.
 Each node in the decomposition will be labeled with the text "reduces to."

-9. **Updated status bar labeling**: In addition to modifying the tree node labels, we also modified the language in the status bar in addition to adding new statuses.
+9. **Updated status bar labeling**: In addition to modifying the tree node labels, we also modified the language in the status bar as well as added new statuses.
 For example, a tautology has a status to indicate it as such:

     <img width="945" alt="Screenshot 2023-04-26 at 2 07 03 PM" src="https://user-images.githubusercontent.com/55996087/234664782-06325497-7f45-4849-8b61-814afb03cd20.png">